AntonioRedondo/ImageFeatureDetector/README.md

 Finally, all four detectors can be compared at the same time with the _Do4!_ option.
 A new window will pop up showing four images with a different detector applied to each picture.
 The parameter values of every detector are those ones set on each detector parameters bar.

 <img align="center" src="http://i.imgur.com/KcqSRY0.png" />

+The time shown only represents the time taken to purely calculate the features on an image which has already been prepared to be analised.
+That is it, it does not take into account the extra time needed to transform the images from 8U3C/8U4C (colour) to 8U1C (black and white) and the time taken to paint the red circles showing the detected features.
+Though my guess is that it is a neglectable amount of time.